 functions from the lexical scope of the current block.

-and execute it repeatedly in loop until condition returns nil
+and execute it repeatedly in loop until condition returns nil.
+Result from the

 last iteration will be passed to the next block.